datacarpentry/rr-automation/README.md

 ### Exercises to go through the class with:

 	scripts to functions:
+		go from making a figure from one script with line after line of code to one script with a function and another script reading in the data, setting the plot parameters, and running the function created

 		include github here and brief pull/push lessons?

 	clean directories